Marcovista/Test-my-API/README.md

 Your API working?<br>
 Edit fetch with your API point ant fell free to test in your console!<br>
+Click on "FIND ACTIVITY" to start call and enjoy!<br>
 Test your API with this tool<br>
 <br>
 You can also test this tool on codepen here: https://codepen.io/mvdigital/pen/xxyvmva